 Plus it’s essentially just causing more friction over an area of skin that’s seen plenty of that already.

-12. Give it time to heal
+9. Give it time

 The main point here is – don’t shave too often!
 Remember what I said about re-strokes?
 The same principle applies.

-Shaving, Trimming Or Waxing Chest Hair: Which One Causes More Itching?
+Shaving, Trimming, Or Waxing Chest Hair: Which One Causes More Itching?

 With trimming, the hair isn’t usually cut that close to the skin and although this is great it still can cause discomfort and itching.